HawkX-XirisX/TLL_Spawn-System/README.md

 Find:

-SCR_ScenarioFrameworkSlotAI
+-SCR_ScenarioFrameworkSlotAI

 Then change:

-Object To Spawn
+-Object To Spawn

 to the AI character prefab you want that SlotAI to spawn.

 For example, this could be a vanilla rifleman or an AI character supplied by another mod.

-Important
+!!!Important!!!

 TLL Spawn System does not require the spawn system itself to contain every possible AI prefab.

 The scenario maker chooses the desired AI through:

-Object To Spawn
+-Object To Spawn

 This makes the system reusable with different factions, units and compatible modded AI character prefabs.

-Adding More AI to an Area
+-Adding More AI to an Area

 If you want several independently spawned AI, duplicate the existing SlotAI.